Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Numerical Method

 \subsection{Numerically Solving the HJB Equation}

 We now outline how to solve the HJB equation (\ref{eq: HW HJB}).
-In \cite{barles1991convergence}, it has been shown that monotonicity, stability and consistency of a numerical scheme guarantees convergence locally uniformly so long as there exists a comparison principle for the analytic solution.
-We use a policy iteration method (see \cite{ma2017unconditionally}) similar to that in \cite{guo2022calibration} and \cite{guo2022joint}, where we solve the HJB equation using an implicit finite difference method, with central difference approximations for the spatial derivatives from \cite{in2010adi}.
-We choose a boundary far away enough such that the boundary conditions have less of an effect on the HJB equation solution, and our boundary conditions are such that the second derivative of $\phi$ does not change with time between each calibrating option.
-That is, for all $x$ on the boundary of our computational domain, and for a subsequence of the calibrating option maturity times $(\tau_{i_k})_{k=1,\dots,m}$ such that for $k=1,\dots,m$ all $\tau_{i_k}$ are distinct, and with $\tau_{i_0}=0$,
+In \textcite{barles1991convergence}, it has been shown that monotonicity, stability and consistency of a numerical scheme guarantees convergence locally uniformly so long as there exists a comparison principle for the analytic solution.
+We use a policy iteration method (see \textcite{ma2017unconditionally}) similar to that in \textcite{guo2022calibration} and \textcite{guo2022joint}, where we solve the HJB equation using an implicit finite difference method, with central difference approximations for the spatial derivatives from \textcite{in2010adi}.
+We choose a boundary far away enough such that the boundary conditions do not have a significant effect on the HJB equation solution, and our boundary conditions are such that the second derivative of $\phi$ does not change with time between each maturity.
+That is, for a subsequence of the calibrating option maturity times $(\tau_{i_k})_{k=1,\dots,m}$ such that for $k=1,\dots,m$ all $\tau_{i_k}$ are distinct, with $\tau_{i_0}=0$, we set for $t\in (\tau_{i_{k-1}},\tau_{i_k}]$, for each $k=1,\dots,m$,